The Spirit of St. Louis (film): Plot

 On May 19, 1927, after waiting a week for the rain to stop on Long Island, New York, pilot Charles A. "Slim" Lindbergh tries to sleep in a hotel near Roosevelt Field before his transatlantic flight from New York to Paris.
 His friend Frank Mahoney guards his hotel-room door from reporters.
 Unable to sleep, Lindbergh reminisces about his time as an airmail pilot.

 In a flashback sequence, Lindbergh lands his old de Havilland biplane at a small airfield to refuel on the way to Chicago.
 Despite bad weather, he takes off, unaware that heavy snow has closed the Chicago landing field.
 Lindbergh is forced to bail out in a storm after running out of fuel.
 Recovering mail from his crashed DH-4, he continues to Chicago by train.
 A suspender salesman tells him that two airmen just died competing for the Orteig Prize for the first nonstop flight from New York City to Paris.

-Lindbergh calls Columbia Aircraft Corporation in New York from a small diner at the Lambert-St. Louis Flying Field.
+Lindbergh telephones Columbia Aircraft Corporation in New York from a small diner at the Lambert-St. Louis Flying Field.
 Quoted a price of $15,000 ($ today) for a Bellanca high-wing monoplane, Lindbergh lobbies St. Louis financiers with a plan to fly the Atlantic in 40 hours in a stripped-down, single-engine aircraft.
 The backers are excited by Lindbergh's vision and dub the venture Spirit of St. Louis.

 When the Bellanca deal falls apart because Columbia insists on selecting the pilot, Lindbergh approaches Ryan Airlines, a small manufacturer in San Diego, California.
 Frank Mahoney, the company's owner and president, promises to build a suitable monoplane in just 90 days.
 With Ryan's chief engineer Donald Hall, a design takes shape.
 To decrease weight, Lindbergh refuses to install a radio or other heavy equipment, even a parachute, and plans to navigate by "dead reckoning".
-With no autopilot function available, Lindbergh will not be able to sleep during the flight.
+With no autopilot function available, Lindbergh will not be able to sleep during the 40 hour flight.
 With the deadline pressing, Ryan workers agree to work around the clock, completing the monoplane in just 62 days.
+However, by the time it is completed, Nungesser and Coli have begun their attempt, which is ultimately tragically unsuccessful.

 Lindbergh flies The Spirit of St. Louis to New York, stopping at Lambert Field (St. Louis Lambert International Airport) on the way to show the aircraft to his investors.
 He prepares for the flight at Roosevelt Field, ensuring that 450 gallons of fuel is on board for the long flight.
 In the cramped cockpit, which does not allow direct forward view, the magnetic compass must fit above his head; a young woman offers her compact mirror, which is attached with chewing gum so that Lindbergh can read the compass.
 Mahoney secretly slips a Saint Christopher medal into a bag of sandwiches on board.